If you or a loved one needs to pay for long-term care, then an immediate needs annuity could be an option worth looking into.

 In some cases you can pay extra to ensure that your family would receive your lump sum back if you were to die much earlier than anticipated.
 This is called a capital protection clause.

 As with any kind of annuity, an immediate needs annuity is a big commitment.
-After a brief cooldown period (usually 30 days) during which you can opt to back out, you will be locked into your plan.
+After a brief cooldown period (usually 30 days) during which you can opt to back out, you’ll be locked into your plan.
+This means that you can’t cancel if you change your mind and want your lump sum back.

 An immediate needs annuity can also be a bit of a gamble if you don’t know how long you’ll be in care for.
-It can be very good value if you end up staying for a long time – however, if you die after only a few years, you may make back far less in care payments than you spent on the plan in the first place, and end up losing a big part of your estate for nothing.
+It can be very good value if you end up staying for a long time – however, if you die after only a few years, or you unexpectedly stop needing care, you may make back far less in care payments than you spent on the plan in the first place, and end up losing a big part of your estate for nothing.
 This is a major reason to consider paying extra for a capital protection clause, which will refund your lump sum to your family if you die very early on after buying the plan.

 Finally, you should be aware that being on an immediate needs annuity might make you ineligible for certain means-tested state benefits, depending on how high the payments are.